 Grab is now offering at Ho Chi Minh City | Ha Noi | Da Nang | Quang Ninh | Khanh Hoa

 4. Saigon Metro (under construction!)

 In 2001, the idea of developing the Ho Chi Minh City Metro was first proposed with 6 different lines covering the greater Ho Chi Minh City area.
-Construction for line 1 started 2008 and for line 2 in 2010.
+Construction for line 1 started in 2008 and for line 2 in 2010.
 The first line is said to be finished in early 2020, so only a few more years until we can ride the metro in Saigon!
 Although it is still a ways away, the construction is affecting tourism in the city.
-Specifically, construction for the District 1 portions of the metro started last month.
+Specifically, construction for the District 1 portions of the metro started in July 2017.
 As a result, large parts of Le Loi and Nguyen Hue are blocked off and traffic has become much more fierce in parts of District 1.
 Nevertheless, it’s an exciting time to be in Ho Chi Minh City now as many big changes are on the horizon.